voidshine/dameo_book/Game02.md

 Diagr.
 18

-Of course, you should prevent the easy movement of the checker e4.
+Of course, you should prevent the movement of the checker e4.

 *31.a6a5    ...*

-White, on the contrary, tries to provide a path for its checker.
+White, on the contrary, tries to provide a path for its checker, the king on the edge of the board serves this purpose perfectly.

 *32...      h8g7!*